 - a.
 PF (Public Facilities).
 The PF District is applied to areas appropriate for a variety of public and quasi-public land uses, including facilities and lands owned by the City, County, State, or Federal governments.
 Allowable land uses include public and quasi-public uses such as schools, libraries, colleges, water treatment facilities, airports, some governmental offices, federal installations, City and County parks, pedestrian and bicycle trails, golf courses, marinas, community centers, and other similar and compatible uses.
 The PF District is consistent with the Institutional and Parks and Recreation General Plan Land Use Designations. - b.
 OS (Open Space).
 The OS District is applied to areas of the City with open space resources, including agricultural lands, wetlands, wildlife reserves, and other sensitive natural resources; passive recreational areas such as golf courses; or natural hazards.
 Structural uses are limited to those which support the maintenance and/or use of the open space area.
 The OS District is consistent with the Open Space/Agriculture General Plan Land Use Designation. - E. Other Districts.
-The purposes of Other Districts is as follows. - 1.
-MX (Mixed Use).
+The purposes of Other Districts is as follows. - MX (Mixed Use).
 The MX District is intended to apply to large properties that can accommodate a wide range of land uses to promote integrated development addressing land use, design, circulation, recreation, public services, and natural resources and to ensure appropriate coordination of planning and development.

-The MX District is consistent with the Mixed Use General Plan Land Use Designation. - dedicated to private institutions of higher learning, to enable campus modifications or changes with the minimum, appropriate land use regulations.
+The MX District is consistent with the Mixed Use General Plan Land Use Designation. - 2.
+UC (University/College).
+The UC District is applied to areas of the City that are dedicated to private institutions of higher learning, to enable campus modifications or changes with the minimum, appropriate land use regulations.
 The UC District is consistent with the Administrative Professional General Plan Land Use Designation. - A.F.
 Overlay Zoning Districts.
 The purposes of the overlay zoning districts are described in Chapter 16.28 (Overlay Zoning District Land Uses and Development Standards).